cast-org/figuration/docs/4.0.0-alpha.5/components/progress.md

 {:toc}

 ## How It Works

+Use the custom progress component for displaying simple or complex progress bars.
+We don't use [the HTML5 `<progress>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress), allowing you to stack progress bars, animate them, and place text labels over them.

 Progress components are built with two HTML elements, some CSS to set the width, and a few attributes.